KomodoPlatform/developer-docs/docs/basic-docs/atomic-swap-dex/introduction-to-komodo-dex.md

 ## Komodo's DEX Software is an Industry-Wide Invitation

 Komodo DEX software is open source, meaning that we do not keep the software's source code private.
-Also, the Komodo team does not wish to create a network that is closed to other financially motivated businesses and organizations seeking profit in the cryptocurrency-exchange industry.
+Also, the Komodo team is creating a network that is open to other financially motivated businesses and organizations seeking profit in the cryptocurrency-exchange industry.

 Many opportunities are available for cryptocurrency-exchange entrepreneurs to build their own audiences and businesses using Komodo software.
-Entrepreneurs can create their own market places on the main Komodo network for trading, or they can trade their own private networks.
-Developers can use Komodo's back-end software API to integrate atomic-swap DEX functionality into their existing or upcoming software innovations.
+Entrepreneurs can create their own market places on the main Komodo network for trading, or they can create their own private networks.
+Developers can use Komodo's back-end software API to feature atomic-swap DEX functionality in their existing or upcoming software innovations.
 Enterprise and other large-scale companies can reach out to Komodo for integration with Komodo technology, or even for consulting services.

 [Please reach out to the Komodo team for further information.](https://komodoplatform.com/contact-us/)